Skip to content

 $5M+11x+ (select cases)Platform-level PE buyer

-EBITDA multiples by practice size
+EBITDA multiples scale with practice size in 2026 transactions

 Figure 3.
 EBITDA multiple range by practice size, 2026 transactions.
 Sources: FOCUS Investment Banking 2026; TUSK Practice Sales 2026 Q2.